mathang/BP_Metabolic_Case_Study_CODEX2/README.md

 }
 ```

+The `sessionId` column lets you group together all rows created by the same student attempt, while the event and slide columns show which transition triggered the update.

 4. Click **Deploy → Test deployments** once to authorise, then choose **Deploy → New deployment**.
 5. Select **Web app**, set **Execute as** to *Me*, and **Who has access** to *Anyone* (or *Anyone with the link*).
 6. Copy the **Web app URL** that Google provides after deployment.
 7. Open `script.js` in this project and set the `GOOGLE_SCRIPT_URL` constant to the copied URL.

-The next time a student reaches the completion screen, their details, score, and full answer log will be sent to the Apps Script endpoint and appended to the sheet.
+Each time a student moves to the next slide the module sends their details, current score, and the full answer log collected so far to the Apps Script endpoint.
+This means a single attempt will append multiple rows—one for every slide transition—ensuring partial attempts are retained.
 If the URL is left blank, the submission step is skipped and a warning is logged in the browser console.

 ## Development